 - 1) Within Sonoma County, the necessary expansion in the number of providers and services has not kept up with the demands for access by the newly insured. - 2) Establishing a primary care provider (PCP) in the community clinics has long appointment waits, i.e. 1-3 months to stabilize an individual's medical home. - 3) A significant change recently is the addition of many mental health providers to the MediCal network in Sonoma County, so students clearly have improved access to ongoing mental health services in the community. - 4) Sonoma County also has opened up the long awaited new mental health crisis stabilization unit, a much improved option for students in a significant mental health crisis requiring hospitalization and/or close monitoring. - 5) As International Students have demonstrated a particular challenge in being able to access needed healthcare services in the US (uninsured, do not qualify for any government subsidized care) a policy change requiring them to have health insurance, to the minimum ACA standards for policy coverage, starts with the Fall 2016 semester.
 This will address a huge access gap within our student population, and will definitely support their success here at SRJC.
-Recent statistics show that during 16-17, International Students visiting SHS increased dramatically, representing a very disproportionate amount of service relative to their numbers at SRJC. - 6) Undocumented students, in Sonoma County, will have access to expanded coverage through the community clinic system, and legislatively, efforts to expand to all California undocumented citizens are being made.
+Recent statistics show that during 16-17, International Students visiting SHS increased dramatically, representing a very disproportionate amount of service relative to their numbers at SRJC.
+Note 18-19: Post fire and demographic changes resulted in pulling back on additional IS outreach... housing crisis difficult to address locally. - 6) Undocumented students, in Sonoma County, will have access to expanded coverage through the community clinic system, and legislatively, efforts to expand to all California undocumented citizens are being made.